riflechess/p8-health/README.md

 * xlxpScannerUtils.jar
 * javax.mail.jar

 The core of the project resides in HealthCheck.java.
+The encryption piece in AESencrp.java is taken from [here.](http://www.code2learn.com/2011/06/encryption-and-decryption-of-data-using.html)